Conformal boundary conditions, loop gravity and the continuum: Boundary CFT over the Ashtekar -- Lewandowski vacuum

 Using normal ordering \eref{norder}, the expectation values of the length operator for any cross section $\mathcal{C}$ of the boundary $\mathcal{B}$ reproduce the results from the classical theory,

 where $\alpha^A(z)$ is the expectation value of the field operator,

-The coherent state \eref{koharnt} does not yet define an element of the physical Hilbert space \eref{physHspace}, because the state $|\alpha,\mathcal{C}_R\rangle$ is not invariant under the residual and global $SU(2)$ gauge transformations.
+The coherent state \eref{koharnt} does not yet define an element of the physical Hilbert space \eref{physHspace}, because the state $|\alpha,\mathcal{C}_R\rangle$ is not invariant under the residual and global $SU(2)$ gauge transformations (see \hyperref[gaugefoot]{footnote 12}).
 The actual physical state is obtained as in \eref{Pdf} by projecting the state down onto its spin $j=0$ component,

 where $S_i$ is the generator of the residual gauge transformations \eref{spindef}.
 Since the length operator is invariant under such global frame rotations, the expectation values \eref{expval} for the length operator are unaffected by the gauge averaging.